 Since the Arkansas PDMP began tracking prescriptions in 2014, prescriptions for buprenorphine products have been steadily rising.
+In 2022, there were nearly 100,000 more prescriptions than in 2014.

-Figure 13: Buprenorphine Prescriptions by Year for AR Residents by AR Prescribers, Arkansas 2014-2021.
+Figure 13: Buprenorphine Prescriptions by Year for AR Residents by AR Prescribers, Arkansas 2014-2022.